vellamike/maltese_spellchecker_norvig/README.md

 Maltese Spellchecker (Norvig)
 =============================

-Spell checker for the Maltese language, based on Bayseian probability.
+Spell checker for the Maltese language, based on Bayesian probability.